otaki00/software-engineering-at-google-the-book-summary/README.md

 or you want to use my JSON based summary on you app _YOU ARE AT THE REIGHT PLACE_

-&copy all right for OMAR HAMED
+&copy; all right for OMAR HAMED